10 Nov 2020

 George: It makes us feel really proud and happy.
 It's part of our culture, looking after our land.
 We call it our mother because she looks after us and we've always looked after her from the time of creation.
 It's hard to describe the feeling especially when you haven't been able to do it for over 200 years.
 And it's hard to get the knowledge too and put it back into the land.
 But now things are changing and, as a crew, we thank Uncle Victor Steffensen and his two elder mentors for their help and knowledge.

 Peter: Our culture has always been looking after Country.
-As we would say - Our earth is our mother.
-We come from the earth.
-We're linked to the earth.
+As we would say - Our Earth is our mother.
+We come from the Earth.
+We're linked to the Earth.
 We’re linked to the animals, to the ocean, to the rivers.
-Everything we do is for the earth and it’s a good feeling to get back on Country because that linkage is what we've been missing.
+Everything we do is for the Earth and it’s a good feeling to get back on Country because that linkage is what we've been missing.
 It makes us feel good cause we're actually teaching that culture.
 And that's what our culture is.
 We're walking libraries and passing knowledge and teaching culture to the next generation is so important.

 What next?
 What happens after a burn?